sladericewatkins/onecms7/src/_posts/2022-12-13-why-open-source-matters-and-how-i-am-helping.md

 - I use Linux for computing devices, Android on mobile devices.
 - I’ve switched from Adobe Creative Cloud to DaVinci Resolve and GIMP on my primary system.

 I plan to update this article as I continue changing my workflow over to open source alternatives.
-I except to be fully switched over to mostly open-source projects by February 6, 2023.
+I expect to be fully switched over to mostly open-source projects by February 6, 2023.

 Feel free to hit me up and ask questions about it!
 I usually hang out on [Mastodon (@sladewatkins@tech.lgbt)](https://tech.lgbt/@sladewatkins), but I can also be found [everywhere else](https://meta.slade.link) too (including [email](/contact/)).